Vacancies

 Overview of Role

-We are seeking an aspiring Commercial Surveyor with a RICS accredited degree who is interested in starting their APC.
+Our Lincoln office are seeking an aspiring Commercial Surveyor with a RICS accredited degree who is interested in starting their APC.
 The Firm offers a structured training programme to enable graduates to complete any relevant chartered or professional qualifications.
 We are looking for a team player who is highly motivated and wants to excel.
-Commercial Surveyor Graduates at Brown&Co have the opportunity to get involved in a variety of work such as, Property Management, Valuations, Agency Services and Professional services.
+This role will focus on Property Management and Valuations however, the successful candidate will be exposed to the relevant competencies in order to complete their APC.

 Requirements